-VALCO aluminum smelter (90% owned by Kaiser Corporation), which was established in conjunction with the project and has since been processing imported alumina into ingots.
-The remainder is sold to the Government authority responsible for distribution of power in Chana (ECG) and to mines.
-The Bank was intimately involved in the original negotiations regarding the project and made in 1962 a loan covering about half the foreign financing originally required, the rest coming mainly from U.S. Government agencies, A small further loan was made in 1969, contribut ing to the foreign exchange costs of the last two units.
+2.13 VRA is an independent Government authority established in 1961 as an integrated regional development agency, to build and operate the Volta River project, consisting principally of a dam and hydroelectric power plant at Akosombo and the resultant Volta Lake.
+The project was built between 1962 and 1966; four generating units, totalling 588 MW, were installed at that time, and the final two units, of 294 MW together, are now being installed.
+VRA also owns and operates a 500 miles 165 kv transmission ring covering most of the southern and more densely populated part of Ghana.
+More than 70% of power generated is sold to the lished in conjunction with the project and has since been processing imported alumina into ingots.
+The remainder is sold to the Government authority responsible for distribution of power in Ghana (ECG) and to mines.
+The Bank was intimately involved in the original negotiations regarding the project and made in 1962 a loan covering about half the foreign financing originally required, the rest coming mainly from U.S. Government agencies.
+A small further loan was made in 1969, contributing to the foreign exchange costs of the last two units.
 The Bank's two loans together amount to \$53.0 million.
 An IDA credit of \$10.0 million for distribution works was also made in 1968 to ECG, merger of which with VRA the Bank has continuously been recommending.

-2.14 Bank missions in 1957 and 1960 were not enthusiastic about the Volta project, but Kaiser Corporation and the Ghana Government pursued the idea.
+VALCO aluminum smelter (90% owned by Kaiser Corporation), which was estabthe Volta project, but Kaiser Corporation and the Ghana Government pursued the idea.
 During contract negotiations in 1961, the Bank urged Ghana to seek a higher power price and a shorter contract than VALCO was offering.
-The eventual contract was for thirty years with a price of only 2.625 U.S. mills/Kwh, (which would) needs to be raised now, in the opinion of VRA, if it (were) to earn an 8% return on average net fixed essets in operation in the immediate future.)
+The eventual contract was for thirty years with a price of only 2.625 U.S. mills/Kwh, which would need to be raised now, in the opinion of VRA, if it were to earn an 8% return on average net fixed assets in operation in the immediate future.
 The project at appraisal was evaluated to yield an internal rate of return on Ghana's investment of 8.2%, assuming a 50-year life.
 It was envisaged that net earnings on Ghana's total equity in the project would not reach 8% before 1974.